22zdg/autonomousTaxi-extract/README.md

 ## Tech Stack

--Python 3
+- Python 3
--NetworkX for graph traversal
+- NetworkX for graph traversal
--Matplotlib for visualization
+- Matplotlib for visualization
--JSON-based map and fare data handling
+- JSON-based map and fare data handling

 ## Project Context
 This module was part of a full-stack simulation involving vehicle control, API-based fare requests (VPFS), and real-time performance monitoring.
 My work focused specifically on enabling smart and efficient route decision-making under time and environmental constraints.